 The first induction loop is located at the front of the bus at the driver’s cab.
 The driver can speak to the passenger using a microphone located in the cab, which is the amplified via the platform pad in the ceiling above and received through the hearing aid.

-The second induction loop can be positioned in the ceiling above priority seating and wheelchair areas.
-This induction loop allows for the transmission of the vehicle information system announcements such as information on stops and delays to passengers who are seated in the priority seating areas.
+The second induction loop can be positioned in the ceiling above priority seating and wheelchair areas or above the entire saloon.
+This induction loop allows for the transmission of the vehicle information system announcements such as information on stops and delays.

 More information: Forman V-ILS Vehicle Audio-Frequency Induction Loop System Flyer